datagrok-ai/public/help/develop/develop.md

 There are two options to run custom JavaScript code.
 For ad-hoc scripts, use the built-in JavaScript editor (`Functions | Scripts | New JavaScript Script`).
-For reusable functions, viewers, and applications, use the packaging mechanism.
-In the rest of this article, we will mainly focus on the latter.
+For reusable functions, viewers, and applications, use the packaging mechanism, which is the focus of this article.

 Table of contents